Steve Hentzen is our Chairman and a co-founder of the Prostate Network.

 Steve is also a member of the Patient Advisory Board at the University of Kansas Cancer Center where he volunteers his time and capabilities.

-He is a nine-year prostate cancer survivor who had a radical prostatectomy at age 46 followed by IMRT radiation a year later.
+He became a prostate cancer survivor in 2010 who had a radical prostatectomy at age 46 followed by IMRT radiation a year later.

 Caesar Blevins is a co-founder of and the Vice-Chairman of the Prostate Network.
 His principal responsibilities are identifying opportunities for and extension of our community outreach programs.
 Caesar is our eyes and ears in the community.
 Without his networking skills the Prostate Network would not have nearly the community presence it has.
 From community health fairs to all the other events we partner with, Caesar is front and center in getting things set up and operational.
 He opens so many doors for our community outreach programs.